 Verifying your Business Details

-Now, go to business settings → Business Info.
+Now, from your business manager home page, navigate to Business Settings → Business Info.
 Check “Business Verification Status” Under “Business Details”.
 If it says “unverified”, it means you will know you need to verify your business details.

 To verify your business details: